gmasil/certificate-exporter/readme.md

 # Example

-The exporter will check all domains you specify in the environment variable `DOMAINS` and just output the amount of days until the certificate will become invalid.
+The exporter will start a webserver on port 80 (no HTTPS/TLS) and provide its metrics under every URI.
+The exporter checks all domains you specify in the environment variable `DOMAINS` and just output the amount of days until the certificate will become invalid.
 Then you visualize the data in a nice gauge for example with grafana:

 ![Grafana Gauge](img/grafana.png)